- What are Myeloproliferative Neoplasms (MPNs)?

 - Peptic ulcers

-- Bloat or a feeling of fullness due to enlarged spleen
+- Bloating or a feeling of fullness due to an enlarged spleen

 - Congestive heart failure or angina

 - Gout/inflammation of joints

 Essential thrombocythemia (ET) is a rare type of blood cancer.
 ET occurs when the body makes too many platelets, the part of the blood needed for clotting.
 Researchers are still trying to understand the causes of ET.
 ET is one of three myeloproliferative neoplasms (MPNs).
 There is no cure for ET but people with the disease often live normal lives.

 The causes of essential thrombocythemia are largely unknown.
 It occurs more often in people over 50, and slightly more often in women.
 It is usually not passed down through families.
 Approximately half of people with this disease have an abnormal change in the JAK2 gene.
 Other genes such as CALR or MPL may be involved as well.